Granola Breakfast Tarts with Yogurt + Berries (Gluten Free + Vegan Option)

 I have a granola infatuation, and I’m constantly dreaming up new flavors and new ways to use granola for every purpose.
 If you’re a regular around here, that’s no surprise – you’ve seen a whole bunch of granola recipes over the years.

-For me, it doesn’t get a whole lot better than that…especially since I don’t eat eggs for breakfast, and Greek yogurt is the next best way to get my protein for the day.
-Also, the crust to filling ratio is on point for a granola lover like me – the granola crust means you get a whole bunch of granola in every single bite.
+For me, it doesn’t get a whole lot better than that…especially since I don’t eat eggs for breakfast!
+Also, the crust to filling ratio is on point for a granola lover like me.
+The granola crust means you get a whole bunch of granola in every single bite.
 Swoon.

-The granola crust is made a bit differently than regular granola to help it hold together, while maintaining that classic warm granola flavor.
-Instead of rolled oats, I used quick cooking oats.
-I tested the recipe both ways and the smaller quick oats definitely held together better in the crust – the rolled oats made for a less firm, more crumbly crust.
+We make the granola crust a bit differently than regular granola to help it hold together while maintaining that classic warm granola flavor.
+Instead of rolled oats, I used quick-cooking oats.
+I tested the recipe both ways and the smaller quick oats definitely held together better in the crust.
+The rolled oats made for a less firm, more crumbly crust.
 If you only have rolled oats, I’d recommend pulsing them just a few times in a food processor or blender to break them down a bit.

-Coconut oil is my fat of choice here, and it’s incorporated into the dry ingredients in solid form, worked into the flour similarly to the way you would for a crumble topping.
+Coconut oil is my fat of choice here.
+We incorporate it into the dry ingredients in solid form and work it into the flour similarly to the way you would for a crumble topping.
 Finally, finely chopped pecans and almonds add that nutty crunch that granola just needs.
-It is really granola if there’s no nuts involved?

-Once the granola tart crusts are baked in their cute little tart pans, you’re pretty much done with the hard work.
-From here, you can make and serve the tart immediately, or store the granola crusts in the refrigerator or freezer until you’re ready to eat.
+Once the granola breakfast tart crusts are baked in their cute little tart pans, you’re pretty much done with the hard work.
+From here, you can make and serve the tart immediately, OR you can store the granola crusts in the refrigerator or freezer until you’re ready to eat.

-I recommend assembling these fresh, right before you want to eat them, for the best results, although you can make them about a day ahead of time.
+I recommend assembling these fresh, right before you want to eat them for the best results.
+However, you can make them about a day ahead of time.
 They’re so easy to put together, though, so do it the day of.

-When you’re ready to eat, grab a crust, top with a big scoop of Greek yogurt, swirl in your favorite jam (if you want!), and top with loads of beautiful fresh berries.
+When you’re ready to eat, grab a crust and top with a big scoop of yogurt.
+Swirl in your favorite jam and top with loads of beautiful fresh berries.
 Ta-da!
 Your beautiful breakfast tarts are served.

 Granola Crust Breakfast Tarts with Greek Yogurt + Berries (Gluten Free + Refined Sugar Free)